caraya/image-processor/README.md

 # README

-This is meant as a replacement for the Squoosh CLI application that is no longer available due to staffing changes at Google.
+This is meant as a replacement for the Squoosh CLI application that is no longer available.

 This app will: